getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 2. Run the installer.
 3. Open ConEmu.

-    On startup, you will see a one-time configuration prompt where you can choose a default shell, etc.
+    On startup, you will see a one-time configuration prompt where you can choose a default shell and perform other configuration tasks.
 It is safe to accept the defaults and customize later.
 5. To customize ConEmu, right-click the title bar and select **Settings**.
 You can set the default shell, configure tasks, appearance, and so on.
     See [ConEmu Settings][conemu-settings] for an explanation of the available settings.